How Literature-Rich Homeschooling Awakens Your Child's Natural Passion for Learning

 Let me first note that Sonlight Curriculum has been around for 15 years.
 And, as you will see on page 149, many of our students are graduating and moving on toward college.
 And not just run-of-the-mill colleges, but some of the top universities in the nation.

-So the claim that literature-rich education offers something more than textbooks, workbooks, and computer programs is not just sales-talk.
+So the claim that literature-based education offers something more than textbooks, workbooks, and computer programs is not just sales-talk.
 It's real.

 But let us talk about the matter of teaching history with literature.